AidenLico/ManageLy/README.md

 ManageLy is a web application designed to meet the needs of small business management, and improve the time efficiency of management tasks.

 COVENTRY UNIVERSITY GITHUB LINK: https://github.coventry.ac.uk/licquorisa/6001CEM_ManageLy
-#### I could not find my supervisor on github an so the coventry university github has John Halloran as a contributor.
+#### I could not find my supervisor on github and so the coventry university github has John Halloran as a contributor.

 This repository was developed by Aiden Licquorish.
 Any adjustments made must reference me as the original author.
 Please email me at aiden.lico@gmail.com if you have any issues.
 # Instructions